chemlord/reactionrepo/content/docs/oxidation-reactions/dess-martin-oxidation/oxidation-without-water/_index.md

     link="https://doi.org/10.1021/ja8071918">}}

 {{% callout type="info" %}}
-For simplicity, this image summarizes the start and end products of the synthesis in the original paper by Lee et al. (2008), highlighting the step count and the key reagent and product.
+For simplicity, this image summarizes the start and end products of the synthesis in the original paper by [Lee et al. (2008)](https://doi.org/10.1021/ja8071918), highlighting the step count and reaction materials.
 The full pathway is not shown to maintain clarity and focus on building towards when Dess-Martin oxidation is used.
 {{% /callout %}}

-<p>This reaction showing the Dess-Martin oxidation of this alcohol intermediate was part of the overall synthesis pathway of the formation of (+)-Cortistatin A. (+)-Cortistatin A is a potent inhibitor of endothelial cell proliferation, which was synthesized through the conversion of an enantiomerically pure Hajos-Parrish ketone to a known enone and then to a silyloxydiene intermediate.<a href="#fn2" id="ref2-anchor" class="superscript">2</a></p>
+<p>This reaction showing the Dess-Martin oxidation of this alcohol intermediate was part of the overall synthesis pathway of the formation of (+)-Cortistatin A. (+)-Cortistatin A is a potent inhibitor of endothelial cell proliferation.
+This compound was synthesized through the conversion of an enantiomerically pure Hajos-Parrish ketone to a known enone and then to a silyloxydiene intermediate.<a href="#fn2" id="ref2-anchor" class="superscript">2</a></p>

 {{<figure-dynamic-toggle
     dark-src="cortioxidationdark.png"
     light-src="cortioxidationlight.png"
     link="https://doi.org/10.1021/ja8071918">}}

-<p>A crucial step in this multi-step process, as depicted above, was the oxidation of a primary alcohol intermediate (14e) formed in the overall synthesis pathway to an aldehyde using Dess-Martin periodinane (DMP) (1.2 equiv) in dichloromethane (DCM) at room temperature for 1 hour.
+<p>A crucial step in this multi-step process, as depicted above, was the oxidation of a primary alcohol intermediate (14e) formed in the overall synthesis pathway.
+The alcohol intermediate was converted to an aldehyde intermediate using Dess-Martin periodinane (DMP) (1.2 equiv) in dichloromethane (DCM) at room temperature for 1 hour.
 The resulting aldehyde intermediate (14f) was then further utilized in subsequent steps towards the total synthesis of (+)-Cortistatin A.<a href="#fn2" id="ref2-anchor" class="superscript">2</a></p>

 {{< /details >}}